Shatlyk1011/sound-blog/README.md

 4. 📊 The dashboard displays the processing status and the final generated articles.
 5. ✍️ Users can edit markdown content, copy it, view the raw transcript, and generate TTS audio.
 6. 💳 Users can manage their credits, subscription plans, and account settings.

-## 🛡️ Security Notes

-- Keep `.env` files private.
-Only `.env.example` should be committed.
-- Payload requires `PAYLOAD_SECRET` and `DATABASE_URI` at startup.
-- User dashboard routes require Supabase auth.
-- Uploads are limited by MIME type, file size, and duration.
-- TTS generation requires authenticated ownership of the blog.
-- Review and update dependencies regularly with `pnpm audit --prod`.

 ## 📈 Status